dorinandreidragan/learn-k8s/check-list.md

 <https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#letting-iptables-see-bridged-traffic>

-- [x] Make sure that the br_netfilter module is loaded.
-This can be done by running lsmod | grep br_netfilter.
+- [x] Make sure that the `br_netfilter` module is loaded.
+This can be done by running `lsmod | grep br_netfilter`.
 To load it explicitly call sudo modprobe br_netfilter.

 - [x] As a requirement for your Linux Node's iptables to correctly see bridged traffic, you should ensure net.bridge.bridge-nf-call-iptables is set to 1 in your sysctl config, e.g.